Gokulkrishnanrg2004/React_IRC/README.md

 Home
 The Home page showcases featured pets available for adoption.

 Adopt a Pet
-The Adopt a Pet page displays a list of pets that users can adopt.
-It provides filters and search functionality.
+The Adopt a Pet page displays a list of pets that users can adopt First it will as to select a region and then it will ask to select a pet.

 About Us
 The About Us page provides information about the organization, its mission, and team members.